frequently asked questions

 "Do your parent dogs have good temperaments?
 How do you choose your breeding dogs?"

 We don't breed any dog unless they have a great temperament.
 As puppies, we choose our future breeding prospect at 8 weeks old based on coat, temperament, and structure.
 We let them grow into beautiful adults and re-evaluate them at 12-18 months old.
-At 12 months old, we re-evaluate their structure and temperament.
-Dog's change A LOT in these two areas, so it's important to re-evaluate.
+Dog's change A LOT in temperament, so it's important to re-evaluate.
 If they pass their preliminary structure evaluation and show a good temperament, they then go on to health testing.
 We like our breeding dogs to have nice laid back/calm temperaments, playful personalities, protective/guard dog qualities, loyalty to their humans, ease around children, no submissive urination, and no signs of aggression of any kind.
 If they pass their health testing, their structure is then re-evaluated again at 18 months to look at strengths and weaknesses so we can properly pair them to their mate.

 "What generations do you breed?"